izivkov/GShockTimeServer/README.md

 ## Manual Minimal Setup

-If you like to run the timer server on any Linux or Windows PC, here os how to do it.
+If you like to run the Time Server on any Linux or Windows PC, here os how to do it.
 First you need to install the follwoing dependencies:

 ```